simptel/docs.simptel.com/docs/idaas/concepts/clients.md

 OAuth classifies clients into two types based on their capability to securely authenticate with the authorization server, principally, their ability to maintain the confidentiality of their client credentials:

 ### Confidential Clients
 Confidential clients are able to securely authenticate with the authorization server and are capable of keeping their client credential (client secret) confidential.
-These could be applications running on a server where the source code isn't exposed to the public.
+These could be applications running on a server where the source code isn't exposed to the public and they support the following flows:

+- Authorization Code Flow with PKCE
+- Client Credentials Flow

 ### Public Clients
 On the other hand, public clients are unable to maintain the confidentiality of their client credentials.
-These are typically client-side applications like Single Page Applications (SPA), mobile apps, or other browser-based apps where the source code (and thus any included credentials) could be exposed to the end user.
+These are typically client-side applications like Single Page Applications (SPA), mobile apps, or other browser-based apps where the source code (and thus any included credentials) could be exposed to the end user and they support the following flows:

-## OAuth Flows Supported by the Identity Hub

-Our Identity Hub supports two common OAuth workflows, each tailored for different types of client app scenarios:

-### Client Credentials Flow
-This flow is most suitable for confidential clients and for scenarios where the client is requesting access to the resources it owns.

-In this flow, the client application uses its client ID and secret to authenticate itself and get an access token.
-This flow is most commonly used for server-to-server interactions.

-### Authorization Code Flow with Proof Key for Code Exchange (PKCE)
+- Authorization Code Flow with PKCE
-This flow is most suitable for public clients and acts on behalf of the user to access the user's resources.

-In this flow, the client starts the authorization process by directing the user to the authorization server for authentication.
-After successful authentication, the client receives an authorization code that can be exchanged for an access token.
-PKCE adds an additional layer of security that protects this exchange from authorization code interception attacks.

 ## Adherence to OAuth 2.1
 Our Identity Hub is designed in adherence with the principles of OAuth 2.0 and is future-ready for OAuth 2.1.